1arjunarora/hikingapp/README.md

-**Bay Area Hiking Trail Predictions** <br> <br> [Application](https://share.streamlit.io/1arjunarora/hikingapp/main/Hiking_app.py)
+**Bay Area Hiking Trail Recommender ** <br> <br> [Application](https://share.streamlit.io/1arjunarora/hikingapp/main/Hiking_app.py)

-Make hiking trail predictions from sample scenic images and text descriptions (and help your friends and family select an appropriate hike this weekend!).
+Use this app to make hiking trail recommendations from some sample scenic images and hike descriptions (and help your friends and family select an appropriate hike this weekend!).
 Users do not have to convert text, images or field selections into a standardized format before making predictions.
-The deployment and app takes care of all the data processing, feature engineering, data standardization and integration, and model scoring tasks required to generate the output.
+The deployment and app takes care of all the data processing, feature engineering, data standardization and integration, and model scoring tasks required to generate a nice output.
 Enjoy!!

-Datarobot Visual AI allows you to include images as features in your datasets (You can use the image data alongside other data types to improve outcomes for various types of modeling workflows —regression, classification, anomaly detection, clustering, and more.)
+Datarobot Visual AI allows you to include images as features in your datasets (You can use the image data alongside other data types to improve outcomes and results for various types of modeling workflows — regression, classification, anomaly detection, clustering, and more.)

 Developed by Arjun Arora (Based on app examples here - https://github.com/iveksl2/streamlit_apps)